MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-adjust-reconcile-inventory-cost-job-queue.md

 ---
 title: Schedule Jobs for Adjusting & Reconciling Inventory Cost
-description: 'Learn how you can use the job queue to move the tasks for adjusting inventory cost or reconciling it with the general ledger to the background.
-For example, if your company runs many tasks or processes many transactions.'
+description: Learn how you can use the job queue to move the tasks for adjusting inventory cost or reconciling it with the general ledger to the background.
+For example, if your company runs many tasks or processes many transactions.
 author: AndreiPanko
 ms.service: dynamics365-business-central
 ms.topic: article